hellerve/ptolemy/README.md

 Racket.
 The proof system looks a little clumsy to me, but we gain extensibility for it.
 If that scratches an itch, it might be useful, but I really think the syntax does not help to make the proofs themselves readable.

+* [Parsing With Derivatives - A Functional Pearl](http://matt.might.net/papers/might2011derivatives.pdf) by **Matthew Might et al.** (2011)

+Beautiful little pearl on how to make Brzozowski derivatives usable for real-world parsing through performance tweaks (memoization, fixpoints, laziness).
+Uses Racket code (which helped me a lot with understanding some of the underlying equations).